 This policy is based on two main concepts: merits and transparency.
 It elaborates what Pareto Securities expects from employees and contractors when this core principle should be adhered to.
 In short, we never involve in corruption.

-Pareto Securities are firmly opposed to corruption in all forms, including bribery and trading in influence.
+Pareto Securities is firmly opposed to corruption in all forms, including bribery and trading in influence.
 Corruption undermines legitimate business activities, distorts competition and will expose individuals to risks.
 We are committed to doing business with integrity and in accordance with high ethical standards.
 We do not allow anyone involved in our business to offer, give, ask for, accept or receive any form of bribe, including facilitation payment.
 Our zero tolerance for corruption is reflected in our Anti-corruption policy.

 1. What is corruption?